openharmony/docs/en/application-dev/quick-start/arkts-appstorage.md

 ```

-### Example of Using AppStorage and LocalStorage from Inside the UI
+### Example of Using AppStorage and LocalStorage Inside the UI

-\@StorageLink works together with the AppStorage in the same way as \@LocalStorageLink works together with LocalStorage.
+\@StorageLink works together with AppStorage in the same way as \@LocalStorageLink works together with LocalStorage.
 It creates two-way data synchronization with an attribute in AppStorage.

 ```ts